Democrats advance Biden's $1.9 trillion COVID-19 bill in marathon Senate session | Politics

 Democrats advance Biden's $1.9 trillion COVID-19 bill in marathon Senate session

-With that issue resolved, the chamber then moved to a series of Republican attempts to modify the bill.
-The first attempt -- to adjourn for the evening -- fell short by a vote of 48 to 50.
+Democrats voted down Republican proposals that would have scaled the bill back to $650 billion; another that would have penalized states like New York that have undercounted nursing-home deaths; and one that would have required schools to provide in-person learning to get federal aid.
 The largest public health crisis in a century has killed more than 521,000 in the United States, thrown millions out of work, and upended most aspects of American life.

 The relief legislation includes funding for vaccines and medical supplies, extends jobless assistance, and provides a new round of emergency financial aid to households, small businesses, and state and local governments.
 Opinion polls indicate broad public support for the package.